xiangzhennan/shitcode-web/README.md

 b.
 State of the art survey and current industry review

 c.
-Definition, scope and challenge of the problem
+Definition and challenge of the problem

 <a name="_implementation"></a>
 ## 4. System Implementation